sinclairzx81/hammer/readme.md

 ## Overview

-Hammer is a build tool for browser and node applications.
-It offers a command line interface to instantly run browser and node applications and provides appropriate `watch` and `reload` workflows for each.
+Hammer is a command line tool for browser and node application development.
+It provides a command line interface to trivially run both browser and node applications and offers appropriate `watch` and `reload` workflows for each environment.
 It is designed with rapid application development in mind and requires little to no configuration to use.

 Hammer was written to consolidate several disparate tools related to monitoring node processes (nodemon), building from HTML (parcel), mono repository support (lerna, nx) and project automation (gulp, grunt).
 It takes `esbuild` as its only dependency and is as much concerned with build performance as it is with dramatically reducing the number of development dependencies required for modern web application development.